How to Use Diagram Info Shape?

 - Click OK to return to the diagram.

-- The Diagram Info Shape is created with two rows - Name and Description.
+- The Diagram Info Shape is created with two rows: Name and Description.
 Move the Diagram Info Shape to the bottom right corner of the diagram.

-- Enter Version as the row name.
+- Enter "Version" as the row name.

 List of Available Variables

-Besides ${pmVersion}, here is a list of variables you can use in Diagram Info Shape for showing the actual values of Project Management properties specified:
+Besides ${pmVersion}, here is a list of variables you can use in the Diagram Info Shape for showing the actual values of Project Management properties specified:

 | Project Management Property | Variable |